Home | About me | Contact | What's new | Privacy | Search

 Future plans

-A plan to to extend SH 151 all the way to SH 211 in far western Bexar County was once envisioned as part of the regional tollway system but has since been dropped.
-However, regional thoroughfare plans do still show Alamo Ranch Parkway, which is a county road, eventually connecting to SH 211, although there are currently no plans to extend SH 151 itself over that route.
+A plan to to extend SH 151 all the way to SH 211 in far western Bexar County was once envisioned as part of the now-cancelled regional tollway system.
+However, regional thoroughfare plans do still show Alamo Ranch Parkway — which is a county road — eventually connecting to SH 211, although there are currently no plans to extend SH 151 itself over that route.

 History